g0aty/SickoMenu/README.md

 **Intended for educational and experimental use only.**

-Join our very own Discord server for support, bug reports, sneak peeks, lobby hosting, and chilling!
+Join our very own Discord server for support, bug reports, sneak peeks, lobby hosting, and more!
 ### Vanity Invite: https://discord.gg/sickos
 ### Permanent invite: https://dsc.gg/sickos
 ---